Getting started with BlackSheep¶

 Handling query string parameters¶

-query string parameters automatically.
-Adds this new fragment to your
+BlackSheep can handle query string parameters automatically.
+Add this new fragment to your application:

 Then navigate to http://localhost:44777/query?name=World.

-A request handler can use different query strings and query string parameters support lists.
+Request handlers can work with various query strings, and query string parameters also support lists.

 return f"Hello, {', '.join(name)}!"